MitaliJain123/EDA_practise/README.md

 # EDA_practise
+Here I am uploading some of my practising EDA, feature engineering files .
-This is how I practise  EDA and some feature engineering work
+This is how i am taking some small small steps and leaning eda and feature engineering